 The South East Alberta Watershed Alliance (SEAWA) brings together diverse partners to educate the public, to support knowledge development, and to develop and facilitate the implementation of management plans for the sustainable use of the South Saskatchewan River Sub-Basin and the Pakowki Lake watershed.

-Goal 2.
-Resources are generated or acquired and the SEAWA watershed is assessed, and watershed knowledge is developed.
+Goal 1.
+The SEAWA watershed is assessed, and watershed knowledge is developed.

+Goal 4.
+Environmental stewardship projects or initiatives are implemented.

 Goal 5.
-Resources are generated or acquired and environmental stewardship projects or initiatives are implemented.

-Goal 6.
-SEAWA’s role in the implementation of the South Saskatchewan Regional Plan (SSRP) is established.
+SEAWA assists in the implementation of the recommendations of the South Saskatchewan Regional Plan (SSRP).

 Become a SEAWA Member and help us with our important watershed work.